catamphetamine/libphonenumber-js/README.md

 [![npm downloads](https://img.shields.io/npm/dm/libphonenumber-js.svg?style=flat-square)](https://www.npmjs.com/package/libphonenumber-js)
 [![coverage](https://img.shields.io/coveralls/catamphetamine/libphonenumber-js/master.svg?style=flat-square)](https://coveralls.io/r/catamphetamine/libphonenumber-js?branch=master)

-A simpler (and smaller) rewrite of Google Android's famous `libphonenumber` library: easy phone number parsing and formatting in javascript.
+A simpler and smaller rewrite of Google Android's `libphonenumber` library: easy phone number parsing and formatting in javascript.

 [See Demo](https://catamphetamine.github.io/libphonenumber-js/)

 ## LibPhoneNumber

 [`libphonenumber`](https://github.com/googlei18n/libphonenumber) is a phone number formatting and parsing library released by Google, originally developed for (and currently used in) Google's [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) mobile phone operating system.
-Implementing a rigorous phone number formatting and parsing library was crucial for the phone OS overall usability (back then, in the early 2000s, it was originally meant to be a phone after all, not just a SnapChat device).
+Implementing a rigorous phone number formatting and parsing library was crucial for the phone OS overall usability (back then, in the early 2000s, it was originally meant to be a phone after all, not just a social media device).

 `libphonenumber-js` is a simplified pure javascript port of the original `libphonenumber` library (written in C++ and Java because those are the programming languages used in Android OS).
 While `libphonenumber` has an [official javascript port](https://github.com/googlei18n/libphonenumber/tree/master/javascript) which is being maintained by Google, it is tightly coupled to Google's `closure` javascript utility framework.
-It still can be compiled into [one big bundle](http://stackoverflow.com/questions/18678031/how-to-host-the-google-libphonenumber-locally/) which weighs 220 KiloBytes — quite a size for a phone number input component.
-It [can be reduced](https://github.com/leodido/i18n.phonenumbers.js) to a specific set of countries only but that wouldn't be an option for a worldwide international solution.
+It can still be compiled into [one big bundle](https://github.com/ruimarinho/google-libphonenumber) which weighs 530 kilobytes (330 kB code + 200 kB metadata) — quite a size for a phone number input component.

-One part of me was curious about how all this phone matching machinery worked, and another part of me was curious if there's a way to reduce those 220 KiloBytes to something more reasonable while also getting rid of the `closure` library and rewriting it all in pure javascript.
-So, that was my little hackathon for a couple of weeks, and seems that it succeeded.
-The resulting library does everything a modern web application needs while maintaining a much smaller size of about 120 KiloBytes.
+One part of me was curious about how all this phone number parsing and formatting machinery worked, and another part of me was curious if there was a way to reduce those 530 kilobytes to something more reasonable while also getting rid of all the unnecessary bulk and rewriting it all in pure javascript.
+The resulting library does everything a modern web application needs while maintaining a much smaller size of about 130 kilobytes.

 ## Difference from Google's `libphonenumber`

-  * Pure javascript, doesn't require any 3rd party libraries.
-  * Metadata size is just about 80 KiloBytes while the original `libphonenumber` metadata size is about 200 KiloBytes.
+  * Much smaller footprint: 130 kilobytes (50 kB code + 80 kB sufficient metadata) vs the original Google's 530 kilobytes (330 kB code + 200 kB full metadata).
   * Can search for phone numbers in text.
   * Doesn't parse alphabetic phone numbers like `1-800-GOT-MILK`.
   * Doesn't parse or format ["carrier codes"](https://github.com/googlei18n/libphonenumber/blob/master/FALSEHOODS.md): they're only used in Colombia and Brazil, and only when dialing within those countries from a mobile phone to a fixed line number.